TrueOpenVR/TrueOpenVR-Core/README.md

 - Become the developer of the standard.

 ## Standard features:
+- Truly open and free standard, published under the GPLv3 license.

 - Easy to use and configure.

 - No binding to any platform.

-- Support for self-made VR devices.
+- Support for DIY VR devices.

-- Truly open and free standard, published under the GPLv3 license.

 ## Future plans:
-- Turn on and off the VR of the helmet display, when opening and closing the TOVR application (optional).
+- Turn on and off the VR of the headset display, when opening and closing the TOVR application (optional).

 - Create a fast VR player, VR-photo viewer and VR game demo.

-- Support for VR helmets (Oculus DK1, DK2, CV1, HTC Vive, OSVR HDK and etc).
+- Support VR headsets (Oculus DK1, DK2, CV1, HTC Vive, OSVR HDK and etc).

-- Tracker support (Aruco Paper, Point tracker and etc) for self-made VR helmet.
+- Trackers support (Aruco Paper, Point tracker and etc) for DIY VR headset.

 - Support controllers (Razer Hydra, Oculus, HTC Vive, Nolo, Daydream, Gear), and the development and support of a "paper" controller (webcam + Aruco markers + Arduino or webcam + Aruco marker + Daydream).